johnhowes.uk is a personal website, started January 2020. Still in development!

 Howes Cycles, cycle shop in Cambridge that was at 104 Regent Street.
 Established by John Howes in 1840 and run by the family until it closed in 2013.

-Jon Howes of Cycle Training Wales (still there late 2019).
+Jon Howes of Cardiff Cycle Workshop.

 A cyclist of similar age who sadly died after a crash in October 2019, as reported in this BBC news item.